GetStream/stream-chat-swift/docusaurus/docs/iOS/swiftui/swiftui-overview.md

 slug: /swiftui
 ---

-The SwiftUI SDK is built on top of the `StreamChat` framework, and it's a SwfitUI alternative to the `StreamChatUI` SDK.
+The SwiftUI SDK is built on top of the `StreamChat` framework, and it's a SwiftUI alternative to the `StreamChatUI` SDK.
 It's made entirely in SwiftUI, using declarative patterns that will be familiar to developers working with SwiftUI.
-In addition, the SDK includes an extensive set of performant and customizable UI components which allow you to get started quickly with little to no plumbing required.
+In addition, the SDK includes an extensive set of fast performing and customizable UI components which allow you to get started quickly with little to no plumbing required.

 ## Installation